Battle of West Hubei: Results

 The Chinese government and Western media reported that the Chinese had scored a major victory.
-Historian Barbara W. Tuchman had another opinion, however.
-She wrote that the "Japanese withdrew without pursuit from what appeared to have been a training and foraging offensive to collect rice and river shipping."
+Historian Barbara W. Tuchman, however, writes that the "Japanese withdrew without pursuit from what appeared to have been a training and foraging offensive to collect rice and river shipping."
+However, he also states that the battle ended in a tactical draw.

 Changjiao massacre

 During the period of the Battle of West Hubei, Japanese troops reportedly slaughtered more than 30,000 civilians at a factory in the tiny hamlet of Changjiao, northern Hunan, over a three-day period from 9–12 May 1943.